danielaparker/jsoncons/README.md

 - [wojson](doc/ref/wojson.md) constructs a wide character json value that preserves the original name-value insertion order

 ### Features

+- Uses the standard C++ input/output streams library
+- Supports conversion from and to the standard library sequence containers, associative containers, std::pair, and std::tuple
+- Supports conversion from and to user defined types
+- Supports object members sorted alphabetically by name or in original order
+- Implements parsing and serializing JSON text in UTF-8 for narrow character strings and streams
+- Supports UTF16 (UTF32) encodings with size 2 (size 4) wide characters
+- Supports event based JSON parsing and serializing with user defined input and output handlers
+- Accepts and ignores single line comments that start with //, and multi line comments that start with /* and end with */
+- Parses files with duplicate object member names but uses only the last entry
+- Supports optional escaping of the solidus (/) character
+- Supports reading a sequence of JSON texts from a stream
+- Supports optional escaping of non-ascii UTF-8 octets

 #### Meaningful error messages